everestso/everestso/README.md

 ### Social Meaning

-The tattoo functions as a **durable marker of collective identity**.
-The transformation is intentional, desired, and carried forward in daily life.
+The tattoo marks a **collective decision** carried forward in daily life.
+The bond is intentional, visible, and materially sustained.

 ---